-Phishing is the attempt to gain personal information through the use of fake emails and websites.
+Phishing is an attempt to gain personal information through the use of fake emails and websites.
 Fraudsters typically masquerade as reputable organisations or trustworthy individuals and persuade people to disclose personal information by clicking on links or filling in forms.
-Based on work by CREST researchers Adam Joinson and Joanne Hinds we have published an introductory guide to help individuals and organisations understand some of the techniques used by fraudsters and what they can do about them.
-The guide outlines:

-- Different techniques – the approaches used to target individuals and companies (incuding spear and clone phishing and whaling)
+- Different techniques – the approaches used to target individuals and companies (including spear and clone phishing and whaling)

 - The various types of influence techniques – communication methods and emotional strategies used to encourage users to click on links